-“My boyfriend left the house and I don’t when he’s coming back,” Jenny told me the other day on the phone.
+“My boyfriend left the house and I don’t think he’s coming back,” Jenny told me the other day on the phone.
 I listened sympathetically while she sobbed, relaying the whole story.
-A year ago in her single days, she’d had a few too many at the bar while out with friends.
-She ended up going home with one of her guy friends.
+A year ago she’d had a few too many at the bar while out with friends, and had ended up going home with one of her guy friends.
 Their friendship crossed the line quickly, but stopped after a heavy make out session when they had sobered up enough to realize that where they were going wasn’t somewhere they’d want to be in the morning.
 They stopped it short and promised to never speak of it again.

 Several months later, Jenny’s new boyfriend asked her about her past relationship with this friend, and true to their agreement, Jenny denied that anything had ever happened.
 It was when she was still single, and she decided that telling him would only make him uncomfortable as they were all mutual friends.
 And mostly, she knew that he would be pissed that she had hooked up with a friend of theirs.
 Keeping mum about the situation was the only thing she could think of doing.